edsonsenna/dm122-pwa-finances/README.md

-# PWA - Todo List App
+# PWA - Finances

-An example of PWA with Vanilla JS and IndexedDB
+DM122 Final Homework built with VanillaJS and IndexedDB